-You would think that would be fairly straightforward to get traction on, but initially that wasn’t the case as dealing with Indian call centres in banks is a lottery in itself.
+You would think that would be fairly straightforward, but initially that wasn’t the case as dealing with Indian call centres in banks is a lottery in itself.
 The credit card provider was reluctant to open a case as the seller would counter my transaction dispute on the basis that the package had been signed for, although they would look in to it and ring me back within 48 hours.

-I wasn’t going to hang about waiting for a call that would never come, so I tried again the following day and stuck to the fact that I wanted to dispute the transaction regardless of what the seller may say.
-I was able to get traction on that as I reiterated that the credit card provider is obliged to refund me if all else fails as they are jointly liable and I have not received the goods I ordered, hence disputing the transaction.
+I wasn’t going to hang about waiting for a call that would never come, so I tried again the following day and said that I wanted to dispute the transaction regardless of what the seller may say.
+I was able to get traction on that as I reiterated that the credit card provider is obliged to refund me if all else fails, as they are jointly liable and I have not received the goods I ordered, hence disputing the transaction.

 I am trained to investigate money laundering and financial crime, so I applied my knowledge which I am going to share with you here so you are armed with the same tools if you find yourself in the same situation.

 - I clicked on the Amazon seller’s Company to find the trading name, which in this case was ‘Pure IT Com’.

 - This revealed another business name called ‘Electro Seeds Limited’.